Johnny Guitar-1954

 The film is magical in a sense.

 Ove (Rolf Lassgard) is a fifty-nine-year-old curmudgeon living in suburban Sweden.
 He is the keeper of law and order in his quaint, little community of bungalows, regularly ridiculing rule breakers and the oblivious with torrents of shouts and insults.
-He despises several of his neighbors including a beautiful cat that saunters around the complex as if she owns the place.

 When an interracial family moves in next door to Ove, his life forever changes as he becomes acquainted with the husband, the wife, and their two young girls.
-In his newfound entertainment, Ove regularly visits his deceased wife’s gravestone, bringing her flowers, and plotting his suicide.
+In his newfound entertainment, Ove regularly visits his deceased wife’s gravestone, bringing her flowers and plotting his suicide.

 Through flashbacks, we are taken on a journey through the past as we learn all there is to know about Ove.

-His mother dying way too young, the pair develop an unrelenting bond that is severed only by tragic circumstances.
+With his mother dying way too young, the pair develop an unrelenting bond that is severed only by tragic circumstances.

-Ove’s constant bungled attempts at suicide (he buys poor quality rope to hang himself, a visitor interrupts his attempt to breathe in toxic garage fumes, and he ends up saving a life when he intends to be hit by a train) are the comic turns that the film mixes perfectly with the heavy drama.
+Ove’s constant bungled attempts at suicide (he buys poor-quality rope to hang himself, a visitor interrupts his attempt to breathe in toxic garage fumes, and he ends up saving a life when he intends to be hit by a train) are the comic turns that the film mixes perfectly with the heavy drama.

 Oscar Nominations: Best Foreign Language Film